microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 CREATE LOGIN ApplicationUser WITH PASSWORD = 'YourStrongPassword1';
 ```

 Now you have a login at the server-level.
-The next step is to create a user in the AdventureWorks database and give the read/write access (if needed).
+The next step is to create a user in the AdventureWorks database and give them read/write access (if needed).
 Right-click on your AdventureWorks **database** and create a new query.
 Run the following.

 ```sql
 -- Create a new SQL user from that login